 Chapter 7 vs. Chapter 13 Bankruptcy: Additional Resources

-While this article explains the differences between Chapter 7 and Chapter 13 bankruptcies, it doesn't answer all your questions.
+While this article explains the differences between Chapter 7 and Chapter 13 bankruptcies, it doesn't answer all your questions -- particularly the details of your unique situation.
 The good news is that you don't have to spend time running around, looking up all of this information on your own.
-Let FindLaw connect you with a local bankruptcy attorney today and get a free case review.
+An experienced bankruptcy law attorney can help put your mind at ease.